idealparable/BibleQ/BibleIsAntiSlavery.md

 Also, for those who are considered slaves and fully human or have personhood to some extent, pro-slavery arguers might say that the slave, in a case where the slave, they would claim, can be shot into like into a pumpkin and that there should be no serious legal punishment for doing so, would still be "human pumpkins" akin to what many skeptics do to the unborn, or even as some admit of the unborn persons, but I mean, more like, how relevant to their legal rights should their humanity and personhood be?

-That would be a clearer definnition of what the Personhood theme question is about, as well as whether they ARE persons or not.
+That would be a clearer definition of what the Personhood theme question is about, as well as whether they ARE persons or not.

 So for example in GM's point about a merger where his work contract is sold and bought, and could even be inherited, and is property of the owner of the business, he still has full personhood and full legal rights just like anyone else in our society.
 But he himself isn't the property; it's his work contract, in a major relevant sense.